 - Students are not permitted to use cellular phones during SCOPE program hours.

-- If you need to get in touch with your child or the Site Director during program hours, please call or e-mail the SCOPE site phone and leave a detailed message.
-(Texting is limited to emergencies.)
-The staff will check messages throughout the program hours.
+- If you need to get in touch with your child or the Site Director during program hours, please contact the SCOPE site phone and leave a detailed message.
+Staff will check messages periodically throughout the program hours.

 - Hand held electronic games are not permitted while at SCOPE.